DeltaIC/Utilipi/README.md

 ---

 #### IO EXTENDER
-There is 32 channels I/O included 16 which can work with interrupt service thank to an I/O expender on I²C bus.
+There is 32 channels I/O included 16 which can work with interrupt service thank to an I/O expender on I²C bus .

 #### ADC
 The Analog to Digital Converter have 4 channel 10V max and 4 channel with input selection.
 The input selection works either for 10V max or 4-20mA loop.